krupadiwani05/AdvancedExcel/README.md

 - Improved data visualization for business analysis
 - Generated meaningful insights from business data

+### EX6 - Classifying Sales Performance Using Logical Conditions
+- Applied IF, Nested IF, AND, OR, NOT, and IFERROR functions
+- Classified sales performance using logical conditions
+- Categorized records based on business rules
+- Evaluated sales and profit performance
+- Created a QAF (Question, Answer & Formula) sheet for documentation
+- Generated business insights using logical functions

 ---

 ## 🚀 Skills Demonstrated

 - Excel Formulas & Functions
+- IF Function
+- Nested IF Function
+- AND Function
+- OR Function
+- NOT Function
+- IFERROR Function
 - Conditional Formatting
 - Data Cleaning
 - Data Validation